 In the book Spiritual Friend (1980), Edwards said that the contemplative prayer movement is “THE WESTERN BRIDGE TO FAR EASTERN SPIRITUALITY” (p.
 18).

-That is exactly right, and many Southern Baptists are walking on that bridge.
+That is exactly right, and many Southern Baptists are walking across that bridge.

 Bill Hybels and the Willow Creek Community Church have jumped onboard the mystical bandwagon, and Willow Creek is not only one megachurch that is located west of Chicago; it is also a network of more than 12,000 churches that hold the same philosophy.
 The fall 2007 issue of Willow magazine featured “Rediscovering Spiritual Formation” by Keri Wyatt Kent.
 It is a glowing recommendation for mystical practices, including monastic communities.
 She cites Richard Foster and other contemplative mystics.
 While noting that some conservatives are suspect of the new mysticism, she says that the practices have largely become mainstream.